Cross-border power flows may be disrupted as Sweden replaces old grid

 “If the power lines are not replaced before they get too old, the risk of interruptions increases and so does the risk of blackouts,” SVK said in a statement.

-Power line replacements will not cause risk to the electricity supply of the energy-hungry data centres of the region, it added.
+Power line replacements will not cause risk to the electricity supply of the energy-hungry data centers of the region, it added.